GSO-soslab/alpha_std_auv/README.md

 - The localization configuration we have here runs a single `robot_localization` stack.
 We used `navsat_transform` node to anchor `odom` to a specific gps coordination.
 Then, the `robot_localzation` fuses the IMU, DVL, GPS odometry(output from the `navsat_transform` node) for localzation.
 When the AUV is resurfaced, sudden position jump is visible, similar to a real mission.
 - Currently, we only have simulation configured.
 Later, the physical system configuration will be included and the standard vehicle could be launch using another launch file.
 - A TF configuration setup guide is currently in preparation, and will be made availabel here soon.
+- This repository is actively maintained by the Smart Ocean Systems Laboratory, GSO, URI.

 - ROS version Noetic,